 Butler-Perozzi Fountain is Unveiled

 Ashlanders thought big in 1916.
 Southern Oregon had never seen anything like this before.
 Rogue Roundup promoters brought in three train cars full of bucking horses and quarter horses, plus steers for roping, wrestling and riding.
 The horses and steers came from Pendleton, Oregon, home of the very successful Pendleton Roundup since 1910.
-Pendleton also sent many cowboys, cowgirls and Indians.
+Pendleton also sent many cowboys, cowgirls and Native American riders.
 More horses and riders came over from Klamath County.

 The Rogue Roundup “Entertainments:”

 **Cowboys on bucking horses.
 “Donal Cannon of Pendleton, a sixteen-year-old boy, won the $300 saddle, first prize in the bucking contest, over 78 entries.”

 **Not only bucking horses, but also bucking burros and bucking calves.

 **Even a lady bucking horse rider, “Dorothy Morrell of Klamath Falls, champion lady bucking horse rider of world.”